wevm/viem/site/docs/utilities/encodeHex.md

 - **Type:** `Uint8Array`

-Encodes a byte array to a hex string.
+Encodes a byte array to a hex value.

 ```ts
 import { stringToHex } from 'viem'